Bloody Monday raid: UN planning

-The 12 July, 1993 conference
+The 12 July 1993 conference

 Gen. Mohammed Farah Aidid served as the nominal leader of the Somali National Alliance, but his ability to make decisions for the organization was limited.
 A council of elders held decision-making power for most significant issues, and elections were held that threatened his leadership.
-The elder councils would move forward via consensus decision-making after a period of extensive deliberations and discussion.
+The elder councils moved forward via consensus decision-making after a period of extensive deliberations and discussion.

-On July 9, 1993, a handful of prominent Somalis, including Sheikh Haji Mohamed Iman Aden, the most senior member of the Habar Gidr clan, and former Deputy Prime Minister Abdiqasim Salad Hassan, met with US Adm.
-Johnathan Howe, the special representative of the UN Secretary-General in Somalia.
+On July 9, 1993, a handful of prominent Somalis, including Sheikh Haji Mohamed Iman Aden, the most senior member of the Habar Gidir clan, and former Deputy Prime Minister Abdiqasim Salad Hassan, met with US Admiral Johnathan Howe, the special representative of the UN Secretary-General in Somalia.
 Howe had requested that they search for a peaceful resolution to the ongoing war between the SNA and UNOSOM II.
 UNOSOM considered Sheikh Haji Mohamed Iman Aden a moderate alternative to Aidid.
-Under the mounting pressure of the UNOSOM hunt, six representatives of the different sub clans within the Somali National Alliance met and agreed to enter into a political dialogue with UNOSOM on 11 July, 1993.
-At the meeting, headed by Abdiqasim Salad Hassan (later President of Somalia in 2000), a decision was also made to completely untangle the Habr Gidr clan from politics and leave political national issues to the Somali National Alliance.
+Under the mounting pressure of the UNOSOM hunt, six representatives of the different sub clans within the SNA met and agreed to enter into a political dialogue with UNOSOM on 11 July 1993.
+At the meeting, headed by Abdiqasim Salad Hassan (later President of Somalia in 2000), a decision was also made to completely untangle the Habar Gidir clan from politics and leave political national issues to the SNA.
 It was also agreed that a twenty-five member Supreme Council would be created in order to keep the clan united and an election for it was scheduled to take place on July 15, 1993.